Private water supplies

 Large supplies or commercial premises

-Both check and audit monitoring are required on these supplies, the frequency of which will depend on the volume of water used by the supply and the outcome of the risk assessment:
+Both Group A and Group B monitoring are required on these supplies, the frequency of which will depend on the volume of water used by the supply and the outcome of the risk assessment:

-- Check monitoring ensures the wholesomeness of the water
+- Group A monitoring ensures the wholesomeness of the water

-- Audit monitoring determines whether the water supply meets the relevant standards
+- Group B monitoring determines whether the water supply meets the relevant standards

 Fees for private water supply services